8 Causes and Treatments of Mood Swings

 What Causes Mood Swings?

-Mood swings can be quite distressing for many women, and some of us have a tendency to experience them more than others.
+Mood swings can be quite distressing for many women, and some of us experience them more than others.
 But our hormones aren’t always to blame.
-There are many causes of mood swings.
-Here are the 8 most likely:
+There are many possible factors that can cause erratic moods.
+Here are the 8 most common causes of mood swings:

 1. Stress and Anxiety